30th (Cambridgeshire) Regiment of Foot: French Revolutionary and Napoleonic Wars

 The regiment arrived back in England in 1791 and provided support to the French Royalists at the Siege of Toulon in autumn 1793 during the French Revolutionary Wars.
-In March 1801 the regiment formed part of the expedition to Egypt to drive out the French occupying force and took part in the Battle of Mandora and then the Battle of Alexandria later that month.
+In March 1801 the regiment formed part of the British expedition to liberate French-occupied Egypt and took part in the Battle of Mandora and then the Battle of Alexandria later that month.
 The regiment returned to England in 1802 and formed a second battalion in the following year.
 In January 1807 the 1st Battalion sailed for India where it remained throughout the war.

 The 2nd Battalion embarked for Portugal in March 1809 for service in the Peninsular War.
 It fought at the Siege of Badajoz in March 1812: the battalion's losses were 6 officers including the commanding officer, Lieutenant Colonel George Grey, and 132 other ranks.
-It also saw action at the Battle of Salamanca in July 1812; at Salamanca Ensign John Pratt, a junior officer in the battalion, captured the French Imperial Eagle of the 22nd Regiment de Ligne.
+It also saw action at the Battle of Salamanca in July 1812.
 It went on to fight at the Siege of Burgos in September 1812 before returning home in December 1812.
 The battalion subsequently landed in Holland and fought at the Battle of Quatre Bras and the Battle of Waterloo in June 1815.
 At Waterloo the 2nd Battalion, 73rd (Perthshire) Regiment of Foot and the 2nd Battalion, 30th Regiment of Foot formed a defensive square to defend their ground against successive French attacks.

 By the beginning of 1816 the 2nd Battalion were once more in Ireland.
 In April 1817 the order came for disbandment of the 2nd Battalion.
 Lieutenant Edward Macready wrote in his journal:

 "This brave corps ... will be remembered as long as the names of Fuentes de Onoro, Badajoz, Salamanca, Muriel, Quatre Bras and Waterloo are emblazoned in the highest pages of British achievement."

 The same year, the 1st Battalion, already in India, was involved in the Third Anglo-Maratha War before returning to England in 1829.
 The regiment then served in Ireland from 1831 to 1834, in Bermuda from 1834 to 1841 and Nova Scotia from 1841 to 1843.
 It was back in Ireland again from 1844 to 1846.